zucchini/circuitsim-tester/README.md

                 blacklistedComponents={"XOR"})
 ```

 You can write either components or component categories, like "Wiring."
-There
-is also a complementary but mutually exclusive flag, `whitelistedComponents`,
+There is also a complementary but mutually exclusive flag,
-which sets the only components allowed.
-But as the Javadoc warns,
+`whitelistedComponents`, which sets the only components allowed.
+To

-> [`whitelistedComponents`] has no common sense, so to speak.
-Subcircuit
-> components are always allowed, but other components will be allowed only if
-> you specify them here, including Wiring components.
-Please consider starting
-> off with
-> `whitelistedComponents={"Input Pin", "Output Pin", "Constant", "Probe", "Splitter", "Tunnel"}`
-> (or if you're okay with transistors, `whitelistedComponents={"Wiring"}` is
-> shorter) at the minimum, or you will risk frustrating students.
+avoid code duplication, it allows Input Pins, Output Pins, Constants,
+and Tunnels automatically.
+But I would go ahead and write
+`whitelistedComponents={"Wiring"}` so they can use probes, for example.

 #### Testing sequential logic